ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetPrivateDataEXT.md

 ## <a href="#_c_specification" class="anchor"></a>C Specification

-To retrieve user defined data from a slot associated with a Vulkan object, call:
+To retrieve application-defined data from a slot associated with a Vulkan object, call:

 ``` c
 // Provided by VK_VERSION_1_3